DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 If you’re applying for teacher training as a non-UK citizen, you will need a [visa or immigration status allowing you to study or work in England](#check-your-status).

-Most candidates who don't already have a visa or immigration status allowing them to study or work in England will need to apply for a Student or Skilled worker visa.
+Most candidates who don't already have a visa or immigration status allowing them to study or work in England will need to apply for a Student or Skilled Worker visa.

 ### Student visa

 Most teacher training courses in England are fee-paying.
 You will need a Student visa if you train on a fee-paying course.
 Your Student visa must be sponsored by your teacher training provider.

-### Skilled worker visa
+### Skilled Worker visa

 Some teacher training courses in England are salaried – this means you [work and earn a salary while you train](/funding-and-support/salaried-teacher-training).
 Currently, places on these courses are very limited.
-You will need a Skilled worker visa if you train on a salaried training course.
-Your Skilled worker visa must be sponsored by the school employing you.
+You will need a Skilled Worker visa if you train on a salaried training course.
+Your Skilled Worker visa must be sponsored by the school employing you.

 ### To apply for your visa, follow these steps